Skip to content

 Prerequisites

-This is an intermediate technical level course which includes equations which need to be solved with algebra.
-Individuals with some prior experience with fasteners and bolted joint design may find this course easier but there is something for everyone to learn in this course.
+This is an intermediate technical level course that includes equations that need to be solved with algebra.
+Individuals with some prior experience with fasteners and bolted joint design may find this course easier, but there is something everyone can learn from it.

 In-Person or Online Learning